aimms/how-to/Articles/397/397-traveling-salesman.rst

 `AIMMS Community license <https://www.aimms.com/platform/aimms-community-edition/>`_ is sufficient to run the Heuristics, call the Rest API and check the available scenarios.
 However, to run the MIP problem, you will need to buy a Developer License.

 You will also need an API key from `PositionStack api <https://positionstack.com>`_.
-To receive an free API key to test, please sign up to the free plan `here <https://positionstack.com/signup>`_.
+To receive an free API key to test, please sign up to the `free plan <https://positionstack.com/signup>`_.

 References